ylab-hi/ScanNeo2/README.md

 cd /path/to/your/working/directory/
 snakemake --cores all --software-deployment-method conda
 ```

+Note that snakemake currently does not support Mamba v2.
+We recommend to either use Mamba v1, or provide the option `--conda-frontend conda`.

 In addition, custom configfiles can be configured using `--configfile <path/to/configfile>`.
 In principle, this merely
 overwrites the default config, and should include all key/value pairs of the valid config file.